 Sooner or later, every business owner finds themselves asking the same question: “Is it time for a new website?”
-That question is often immediately followed by another thought: “How much is that going to cost?”
+That question is often immediately followed by another thought: "How much does a website cost?”

 You might need–or want–a new website for a variety of reasons.
 Maybe the design is completely outdated.
-It might not be generating leads like it used to, or it never generated many leads at all.
+The average cost per lead of your business is down, or you are not generating any sales qualified leads at all.
 Perhaps your business has grown or changed over the years, and your website just doesn’t properly communicate what you offer to customers.

 Often, it’s a combination of these factors.
-It’s easy to focus on the price tag that comes with a brand-new website and decide it’s simply not worth it, but it’s much more important to focus on the true cost of a website.
+It’s easy to focus on the price tag that comes with a brand-new website and decide it’s simply not worth it, but it’s much more important to focus on the true cost of a website to build a website.

 Instead of asking how much a new website will run you, ask yourself this: By not investing money in my website, am I costing my business money?